You can bring money into the UK in:

 If HMRC (customs) officials have reason to doubt the legitimacy of properly declared cash, then they have the power to seize it.

 These controls will not apply to anyone:

-For further information and contact details, visit the HMRC website.
+For further information and contact details, visit this page on the UK government's website.
 You should also check if there are limits imposed on foreign currency transactions by your home country.